kuuurt13/ng-block-ui/docs/router-module.md

 This module allows for blocking route changes when Block UI is active.

 ### Import Modules
 The core `BlockUIModule` should first be imported within the app.
-Once added, a seperate module called `BlockUIRouterModule` should then be imported to allow for route blocking.
+Once added, a separate module called `BlockUIRouterModule` should then be imported to allow for route blocking.

 ```js
 import { RouterModule } from '@angular/router';